-Set to join the XC90 SUV at the top of the Volvo heap next year will be two new models, an S90 sedan and a V90 wagon.
-The S90 has already been spotted, both as a camouflaged prototype and as a completely undisguised scale model.
-Now we have our first look at the V90, which like the S90 has also been revealed in scale model form.
+Set to join the XC90 SUV at the top of the Volvo heap later this year are two new models, an S90 sedan and a V90 wagon.
+The S90 has already been revealed ahead of its debut next week at the 2016 Detroit Auto Show.
+Now we have another look at the V90.

 Volvo Concept EstateEnlarge Photo

 Volvo first hinted at the V90 when it showed a stunning shooting brake concept at the 2014 Geneva Motor Show, called the Concept Estate.
 It’s clear the V90’s styling has been influenced by the original concept.
-Specific elements borrowed from the concept include the ‘Thor’s Hammer' daytime running lights and the C-shaped tail-lights.
+Specific elements borrowed from the concept include the somewhat tacky 'Thor’s Hammer' daytime running lights as well as waterfall-style tail-lights.

 The V90 replaces the aging V70 in Volvo’s lineup.
-Though it’s yet to be confirmed, we may see a V90 Cross Country soft-roader at some point.
-Key rivals will be upmarket mid-size wagons like the Audi A6 Avant, BMW 5-Series Touring and Mercedes-Benz E-Class Wagon.
+Though it’s yet to be confirmed, we're likely to see a V90 Cross Country soft-roader at some point.
+Key rivals will include cars like the Audi A6 Avant, BMW 5-Series Touring and Mercedes-Benz E-Class Wagon.

 Volvo still has some busy years ahead of it.
 Starting in 2017, the automaker will roll out a new generation of compact cars based on a new CMA modular platform developed with parent company Geely.
 These will likely include an S40, V40 and XC40.
-And in 2018, Volvo will start replacing its current S60, V60 and XC60 models with new versions based on the SPA platform.
-It’s expected that some of these small models will be produced at the automaker’s new plant under construction in South Carolina.
+Also in the works are SPA-based replacements for the S60, V60 and XC60 models.
+It’s expected that some of these small models will be produced at Volvo's new plant under construction in South Carolina.